Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-booking-component.md

 date: 2020-05-25T18:28:58.214Z
 part: frontend
 chapter: Make A Booking
+postnumber: 34
+framework: vue
 ---

 In this part we will create the booking component.

 First head over and create a booking directory and create an Index.vue file with the following: